 About Travel to Nakhon Lampang

-Lampang or Nakhon Lampang is the third largest town in the Northern region of Thailand and 109.13 km south of Chiang Mai by train.
+Lampang, or Nakhon Lampang as it is also known, is the third largest town in the Northern Region of Thailand and 109.13 km south of Chiang Mai by train.
 The city has a population of around 250,000 people.
 According to legend Lampang was first established by a hermit monk who lived there in the 7th Century.
 The settlement grew slowly from a single person into a town surrounded by a moat and defensive wall.
 In the 11th Century the town was captured by invading Khmer armies from Cambodia until being liberated in 1256 by King Mengrai who made Lampang part of the Lanna kingdom of Northern Thailand.
 King Mengrai re-built the city that is now modern Nakhon Lampang making it an important outpost of the Lanna Kingdom which at that time was from ruled from the city of Chiang Mai.
 In the 16th Century Lampang was again taken over by foreign invaders, this time from Burma, until the late 18th Century when according to legend the local people rebelled against their Burmese king and took back control of the city.

 Given the city’s long history it is no surprise that Lampang is rich in culture and has many interesting temples and buildings to visit.
 The most popular tourist attraction in the city is the temple of Wat Phra That Lampang Luang which was founded in the 13th Cenutry, and the local belief is that the temple’s main chedi houses a hair of the Buddha.
 Wat Phra That Lampang Luang is considered one of the best examples of Lanna architecture in Thailand and the temple is also interesting in that is a fortified temple built on an artificial hill and surrounded by high walls.
 Other interesting attractions include Ban Sao Nak or the ‘House of Many Pillars’ built by a wealthy Burmese family in the 19th Century, the Saturday and Sunday evening market on the Talat Gao Road, and the Thai Elephant Conservation Center some 34 km from Lampang city, which is the only government run elephant centre in Thailand.
 Lampang is often overlooked as a tourist destination in favour of Chiang Mai or Chiang Rai but it’s a really interesting place to visit and unlike these two more famous towns in the north there are a lot less tourists who visit which gives the town a more relaxed and friendly atmosphere.